lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   issuerAltNames extensions MUST be present and have exactly the same value;

-* The values of all other extensions must be suitable for a self- signed certificate (e.g., key identifiers for subject and issuer must be the same).
+* The values of all other extensions must be suitable for a self-signed certificate (e.g., key identifiers for subject and issuer must be the same).

 ~~~~ asn.1
   OOBCertHash ::= SEQUENCE {